 What payment is there for being a CRP training post?

 A payment for the use of practice resources, licenses, software and minor equipment is available to aid in the facilitation of the junior doctor in your practice.
 Please refer here for the current rates

 Supervisors will be paid up to 3 hours per week at approximately $120 per hour for the supervision and education of a CRP participant.
 At the end of each term you need to submit an online In-Practice Teaching Log detailing the specified in-practice education sessions provided to the junior doctor.
 WAGPET will send a request to raise invoice to the practice at the end of each term, detailing the program payments.

 How is the junior doctor paid?

-The junior doctor remains an employee of their tertiary hospital and continues to be paid and accrue leave entitlements etc from their hospital.
+The junior doctor remains an employee of their employing hospital and continues to be paid and accrue leave entitlements etc from their hospital.
 They simply rotate from their hospital to your practice for their placement and return to their hospital at the completion of their time with you.